FarronF/limerick-council-meetings/meetings/2022/07/12-Adjourned Meeting of Travel and Transportation Strategic Policy Committee/Minutes - Meeting of Travel and Transportation Strategic Policy Committee - 27th April 2022.md

 investment in Limerick with €18m in 2021 and over €24m allocated for this year.
 The Active Travel

-Team, which currently has a compliment of 17 staff, has been set up to implement the plan.--- 3
+Team, which currently has a compliment of 17 staff, has been set up to implement the plan.
+---
+3

 Mayor Butler referred to the absence of support for the LNDR in the new draft and stated that a